 The proposed extension has been carefully designed to ensure that they are compatible with the scale of the existing properties.
-Planning consent was gained at No 31 & 32 Green Walk (7599/APP/2021/1041).
-Consultations with the Planning & Conservation Officer were carried out through the pre-application process of the previous application and therefore with the design proposed at 27 & 28 being identical to that at No 31 & 32 we feel is wholly acceptable.
+Planning consent was gained at No 31 & 32 Green Walk (7599/APP/2021/1041) and 27 & 28 Green Walk (76867/APP/2021/4223).
+Consultations with the Planning & Conservation Officer were carried out through the pre-application process of the previous application at 31/32 and therefore with the design proposed at 35 & 36 being identical we feel our proposals are wholly acceptable.